geodynamics/aspect/doc/sphinx/user/extending/write-a-cookbook/manual-section.md

     YouTube.
 When creating figures or animations, you should think about the color scale that you use.
-Some colormaps &ndash; like the rainbow color palette that is still the default in some visualization tools &ndash; can obscure features present in the data and introduce artifacts, because the rainbow color scale is not perceptually uniform.
-For more background on this topic, there is a great summary on
+Some colormaps &ndash; like the rainbow color palette that is still the default in some visualization tools &ndash; can obscure features present in the data and introduce artifacts because the rainbow color scale is not perceptually uniform.
+For more background on this topic, start here
-    <https://matplotlib.org/users/colormaps.html>.
+    <https://matplotlib.org/2.0.2/users/colormaps.html>.
 To state some of their
     recommendations here, in most cases it is best to choose a perceptually uniform color palette.
 For representing information that has ordering, they recommend sequential color palettes that change in lightness/color